aazhbd/ArtWebCms/README.md

  - The operation flow and points of execution makes debugging easier.
  - The Route manager is flexible and mimics functionalities of proven flexibility of development such as Django.
  - It contains a flexible and expendable Configuration manager that handles system values along with custom user values.
+ - The datamanager is adaptable to any other ORM or SQL builder with any DBMS, including MySQL, PostgreSQL, SQLite etc.

 ### Install instructions
 ------------------------